We have a long tradition at Singing Rooster of celebrating holidays by presenting interesting and perhaps unknown facts about special days.

 Holy Week is celebrated by many but not all Christians.
 It’s the week before Easter and includes Palm Sunday, Maundy Thursday, Good Friday, and Holy Saturday.

-Easter is the most important celebration for most Christians; it commemorates the resurrection of Jesus Christ.
-However, Easter isn’t, specifically, mentioned in the Bible.
+Easter is the most important celebration for most Christians.
+Easter comes from the Anglo-Saxon, Eostre, the name of the goddess of spring and commemorates the resurrection of Jesus Christ.

-Maundy Thursday is the day before Good Friday.
+Maundy Thursday is the day before Good Friday, the day Jesus died.
 “Maundy” is a Latin word meaning commandment.
-At the Last Supper, Jesus told all present: “A new commandment I give to you, that you love one another: just as I have loved you, you also are to love one another.”
+At the Last Supper, Jesus told all present: “A new commandment I give to you, that you love one another: just as I have loved you, you are to love one another.”
 (John 13:34)

 Good Friday commemorates the crucifixion of Jesus Christ.
 In the U.S, 12 states recognize it as a holiday: Connecticut, Texas, Delaware, Hawaii, Indiana, Tennessee, Florida, Kentucky, Louisiana, New Jersey, North Carolina and North Dakota.

-Americans buy more than 700 million marshmallow Peeps during Easter and consume more than 16 million jelly beans (enough to circle the globe three times).
+Americans buy more than 700 million marshmallow Peeps during Easter and consume more than 16 million jelly beans (enough to circle the globe 3x).

 Exchanging painted eggs started in ancient civilizations (e.g. Egyptians and Persians) and were symbols of fertility and new life.
 Makes sense that Easter baskets resemble nests!
-In bygone traditions, girls and boys woke Easter morning and built nests out of sticks and leaves so the Easter Bunny would leave behind eggs.
+In bygone traditions, girls and boys woke Easter morning to build nests out of sticks and leaves so the Easter Bunny would leave behind eggs.
 Today’s kids are smarter & know rabbits don’t lay eggs.